denten-books/plain-text/0-intro.md

 their own execution.

 The **fourth chapter** charts the emergence of screen reading.
-The screen appears to restore a measure of visibility lost to electromagnetic inscription, with one major side-effect.
+The screen appears to restore a measure of visibility lost in electromagnetic inscription, with one major side-effect.
 The screen cannot guarantee fidelity between the word visible and the word archived.
 The inscription shown can only attain a contingent correlation to the inscription archived.
 Screen reading